home-assistant/developers.home-assistant/docs/add-ons/testing.md

 If you don't want to use the devcontainer environment, you can still run add-ons locally with Docker.

-Create a new folder for data and add a test `options.json` file.
-After that you can run your add-on with:
+For that you can use the following command:

 ```shell
 docker run \